jacksund/simmate/docs/getting_started/run_a_workflow/configure_potcars.md

 ----------------------------------------------------------------------

-## Checking your configuration
+## Verifying Your Configuration

-If you made this folder incorrectly, commands that you use later will fail with an error like...
+If the folder is not set up correctly, subsequent commands may fail, resulting in an error like this:

 ``` python
 FileNotFoundError: [Errno 2] No such file or directory: '/home/jacksund/simmate/vasp/Potentials/PBE/potpaw_PBE.54/Na/POTCAR'
 ```

-If you see this error, double-check your folder setup.
+If you encounter this error, revisit your folder setup.

 !!! danger
-    our team only has access to VASP v5.4.4, so if your folder structure differs for newer versions of VASP, please let our know by [opening an issue](https://github.com/jacksund/simmate/issues).
+    Our team only has access to VASP v5.4.4.
+If your folder structure differs for newer versions of VASP, please inform us by [opening an issue](https://github.com/jacksund/simmate/issues).

 ----------------------------------------------------------------------